nWidart/MoneyFormatter/README.md

 Money is usually not stored as a float in your database, though your clients/users don't want to see `1000` meaning, 10.
 This package receives an amount in cents, and displays it according to the given locale with or with the currency symbol.

+**Todo** Move the Facade and Service Provider to own dedicated package.

 ## Install

 Via Composer